-automake will ensure each file for which this macro is called exists in the aux directory, and will complain otherwise.
+For each AC\REQUIRE\AUX\FILE([file]), automake will ensure that file exists in the aux directory, and will complain otherwise.
 It will also automatically distribute the file.
-This macro should be used by third-party Autoconf macros that requires some supporting files in the aux directory specified with AC_CONFIG_AUX_DIR above.
+This macro should be used by third-party Autoconf macros that require some supporting files in the aux directory specified with AC\CONFIG\AUX\DIR above.
 See Section "Finding configure Input" in The Autoconf Manual.

-AC_SUBST The first argument is automatically defined as a variable in each generated Makefile.in.
-See Section "Setting Output Variables" in The Autoconf Man-
+AC\SUBST The first argument is automatically defined as a variable in each generated Makefile.in.
+See Section "Setting Output Variables" in The Autoconf Manual.